Vivian Wilson Henderson

 Vivian Wilson Henderson (February 10, 1923 – January 28, 1976) was an American educator and human rights activist, and the eighth president of Clark Atlanta University.
 Vivian Wilson Henderson became President of Clark College in 1963, at the age of 40, where he would serve as president for 10 consecutive years.

 Education

 Vivian Wilson Henderson was born on February 10, 1923, in Bristol, Tennessee.
-He attended Slate High School.
+He attended Slater High School.
 He then attended North Carolina Central University in Durham from 1940 to 1943.
 During World War II, Henderson served as sergeant in the United States Army.
 He resumed his college education after the war, and he earned a Masters of Business Administration in 1947.
 He soon proceeded to Iowa State University where he received his masters and doctorate in economics by 1952.

 Career

 Henderson became an instructor at Prairie View A&M University in Texas from 1948-1949.
 He also was an instructor at his alma mater North Carolina Central University from 1949-1950.
 He then became a professor and chairman of the economics department at Fisk University in Nashville, Tennessee from 1958-1963.
 He served as the eighteenth President of Clark College from 1965 to 1976.